28msec/zorba/README.txt

   Licensing
   ---------

-  Please see the file called LICENSE.
+  Please see the file called LICENSE.txt.

   Contacts